dbouquin/sankey_timeline_animated/README.md

 # Timeline-Based Sankey Diagram

 This visualization displays projects on a timeline with Sankey-style flow connections between them.
 Projects are positioned horizontally based on their start and end dates.
+Try it out on [Observable](https://observablehq.com/@dbouquin/interactive-timeline-with-animated-gradients).

 ## Key Features